December 3, 2024

 This chapter centres around the understanding of the other person – what they want, need and aspire to as well as what their motivations and mindset are.

-7 Habits : An Overview
+The 7 Habits of Highly Effective People Redux : Overview

 Covey sets out in Habit 5 to change the way we interact with people by changing the way that we listen to them.
 We need need to be non-judgemental and not make assumptions (assume makes an ASS of of U and ME remember!).